mherrmann/fbs/README.md

 ## Motivation
-Cross-platform desktop applications require a lot more work than other apps:
+Cross-platform desktop applications are a lot of work:

- * Creating standalone executables / installers for an app is not trivial.
+ * Packaging an app as a standalone executable is not trivial.
+ * Creating installers is tedious.
  * Code signing is a hassle but necessary to avoid OS warnings "untrusted app".
  * Auto-updating is a pain.